 An offload was provided by NHS Digital, based on data received from the NHS Bowel Cancer Screening Programme.
-This identified cases of colorectal cancer within the Cancer analysis System between 2006 and 2015 (inclusive) that had any interaction with the screening programme.
-Screen detected cases were identified when a cancer was detected during an open screening episode by the screening programme.
+This identified cases of colorectal cancer within the CAS between 2006 and 2016 (inclusive) that had any interaction with the screening programme.
+Screen-detected cases were identified when a cancer was detected during an open screening episode by the screening programme.

-2.3 De-duplication
+De-duplication

-The CAS dataset was de-duplicated via a standard operating procedure that was applied to cases for England, 2006 to 2011, by linking to ONS registration data.
-Data for 2012 to 2015 were deduplicated by NCRAS.
+The CAS dataset was de-duplicated via a standard operating procedure that was applied to cases for England, 2006-2011, by linking to ONS registration data.
+Data for 2012-2016 were deduplicated by NCRAS.
 For all years only finalised registrations and cancers with valid ICD10 codes were included.

-2.4 Matching algorithms
+Matching algorithms